tensorflow/tensorflow/tensorflow/lite/micro/examples/person_detection/training_a_model.md

 the `--input_grayscale` flag to enable that preprocessing.
 - The `--learning_rate`, `--label_smoothing`, `--learning_rate_decay_factor`,
 `--num_epochs_per_decay`, `--moving_average_decay` and `--batch_size` are all
-parameters that control how weights are updated during the the training process.
+parameters that control how weights are updated during the training process.
 Training deep networks is still a bit of a dark art, so these exact values we found through experimentation for this particular model.
 You can try tweaking them to speed up training or gain a small boost in accuracy, but we